gaussian/permissible/README.md

 # Features

-## Feature 1: Consistent permissions configuration
+## Feature 1: Consistent, policy-based permissions configuration

 In its simplest form, `permissible` can be used just for its permissions configuration.
 This has no impact on your database, and does not rely on any